imvetri/ui-editor/README.md

 </div>

 ### Demo - https://imvetri.github.io/ui-editor/
+### Recorded demos
+Code generation - https://vimeo.com/386239546 - this feature speeds up component creation and maintenance duration.
+Recursive component - https://vimeo.com/464104903 - an attempted to test whether a component can be modified using itself.
+Just a component I built to see if it works.

 ### Documentation - https://imvetri.github.io/ui-editor-tutorial/
 The project and its documentation is at a very early stage.
 Contributions are welcome for documentation as well at https://github.com/imvetri/ui-editor-tutorial